 Credential Evaluation (see recommended services listed below) - A credential evaluation is different from a translation because it shows how the foreign educational system aligns with the U.S. educational system and converts grades into the U.S. equivalence.

 A general credential evaluation with grade point average meets the minimum requirement for admission

 A detailed course-by-course credential evaluation is recommended when requesting credit for prior learning, through which courses from other institutions may be counted towards a Madison College program

 - Official transcripts showing high school/secondary school completion or higher education

 If you earned a degree (high school or higher) from the U.S., you must submit:

 Recommended Services for Credential Evaluation

-Madison College will accept evaluations by any National Association of Credit Evaluation Services (NACES) member agency.
+Madison College will accept evaluations by any National Association of Credit Evaluation Services (NACES) member agency, including:

-Please note: The English Language Learner (ESL) classes offered by Madison College are not available to non-residents due to being funded by grants designed to serve resident immigrants.
-Additionally, these ESL classes are not structured for the purposes of intensive, full-time, college preparatory English language development.
+The Madison College English Language Learner (ELL/ESL) classes are not available to non-residents.
+These classes are not structured for the purposes of intensive English language development.

 U.S. federal visa regulations regarding international students require applicants to demonstrate sufficient proof of financial support prior to the issuance of an I-20 form by Madison College.